TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-authentication-azuread.md

 <br>

 ### Authentication and authorization failure metrics
-The following chart can help you narrow down the time frame when the Authentication or Authorization failures occurred.
-Use the timestamp in the **Diagnose and resolve** diagnostic section above.
+Use the chart to find the approximate time and use that in the **Diagnose and resolve** diagnostic section above.

 **Note:** Click on the chart to zoom in and search a longer time span.<br>